Lesson Format

 Preferably you will have a regular acoustic piano kept in well-tuned condition.
 An acoustic piano such as this will offer students the best ability to develop finger strength, technique and expression.
 Here's an infographic and article detailing differences between acoustic and digital pianos.
 If an acoustic piano is simply not possible, feel free to ask me about digital piano options.
 Currently the cheapest model I can find that will have weighted keys and touch sensitivity is the Casio CDP-S100 available at Guitar Center (August 2022).
 In addition to the keyboard, you will need a stand for it, a bench, and a sustain pedal.

-• acoustic pianos should be tuned regularly (twice a year is best)
+• acoustic pianos should be tuned regularly (once or twice a year is best)

 • a pianist's arms should be parallel to the floor (not reaching up to the keyboard, and if above, only SLIGHTLY above and coming down to the keys!!).
-If this is not naturally occurring, you may adjust with an adjustable piano bench or an adjustable keyboard stand.
+If this is not naturally occurring, you may adjust with an adjustable piano bench or an adjustable keyboard stand or by having the child sit on a large, sturdy book or a pile of rubber play mats.

 Ready to make music?
 1648138244851.jpeg